 Banana: I used one whole ripe banana with black sugar spots.
 Bananas are at their best when they have sugar spots around them so do make sure to use ripe ones for the best pancakes!

-Organic cane sugar: I used some organic cane sugar to make the pancakes healthier!
+Organic cane sugar: I used some organic cane sugar to make it more wholesome!
 You can replace it with other sugars too such as regular sugar, brown sugar, coconut sugar, etc.

 Vegan chocolate: My favourite is this vegan milk chocolate I buy from my local supermarket.
 Milk chocolate adds nice sweetness on top of the banana and I love the combination!
 If you want to make the pancakes less sweet, you can use dark chocolate too.

 Apple cider vinegar: I often use apple cider vinegar when I make my vegan buttermilk.
-I use one with “mother” as it has more healthy properties in it!
 You can also use neutral flavoured vinegar such as distilled white vinegar.

 Other ingredients: Coconut oil for frying.